liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/using-the-alloyui-select-and-option-tags.markdown

         <%@ taglib prefix="aui" uri="http://alloy.liferay.com/tld/aui" %>

-You can now use the aui tags in your portlet!
-Continue onward to step 2.
+Alright!
+You can now use the aui tags in your JSP.
+Onward to step 2.

 ### Step 2: Configure the Select Tag in the View JSP

-Inside the `view.jsp` of your portlet add the `aui:select` tags at the bottom:
+Inside the `view.jsp` of your portlet add an `<aui:select>` tag and give it a `name`:

         <aui:select name="select-example">